colinstoutt/colinstoutt.github.io/README.md

 ### Projects section

 A z-grid layout of my projects with titles and descriptions explaing what the project is, why I did it, and what technologies were used.

+Each preview will link to a directly to its github repo.

 ### Contact section